philgamevy/cronitor-js/README.md

 ping.complete({
     env: '', // the environment this is running in (development, staging, production)
     host: '' // the hostname of machine running this command
-    message: '', // optional message that will be displayed in alerts and on your dashboard.
+    message: '', // optional message that will be displayed in alerts as well as monitor activity panel on your dashboard.
     duration: '' // override cronitor's duration calculation with your own recorded value. ignored on non `complete` calls })
 ```
 ## <a name="heartbeat">Heartbeat
-A Heartbeat object is a special integration for daemons, control loops, or other long running processes.
+A Heartbeat object is a special integration for daemons, control loops, or long running processes.
 It provides a single `tick` method that is used to indicate that a process/job is running.
-The interval at which the `tick` counts are flushed to Cronitor is configurable (default 60 seconds).
+Unlike using the Ping object, a Heartbeat object will store a tick count internally and send them in batch to Cronitor.
+The interval at which these are flushed to Cronitor is configurable using `intervalSeconds` (default 60).

 The following example uses [sqs-consumer](https://github.com/bbc/sqs-consumer) to demonstrate using heartbeat to monitor a continuously running background job - in this case, a queue worker.